apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

 We are going to download `apache-maven-3.8.1-bin.zip` Move the folder out of the zip and into the location by the apache ant folder.

-“install” instructions are here: https://maven.apache.org/install.html
+"install" instructions are here: https://maven.apache.org/install.html

 Add the `bin` directory of  `apache-maven-3.8.1 to` the `PATH` environment variable